 Serving Oxford County

 The catchment area of the Oxford County Community Health Centre is all of Oxford County.
 Primary care will be offered to residents of Oxford County who are members of the identified priority populations.
 The priority populations are those residents living within the identified catchment area, who are not registered with a primary healthcare practitioner; and also experience other barriers to accessing primary healthcare.

 - People who are not insured (do not have access to OHIP)

 In addition to primary care services, we offer a range of health program to anyone who wants to achieve their health care goals such as: meal planning, food budgeting, stress management, living with a chronic condition, learning opportunities specifically for youth.
-Programs at a Glance will provide an overview of what is available to help you achieve your health goals.

 How is the Oxford County Community Health Centre funded?